Welcome To Hoofing It In Oaxaca

 Our day hikes fall into three categories:

-• rambles through the open countryside in the Valles Centrales,
+- rambles through the open countryside in the Valles Centrales,

-• visits to archeological sites in the area, and
+- visits to archeological sites in the area, and

-• more vigorous hikes in the mountains surrounding Oaxaca.
+- more vigorous hikes in the mountains surrounding Oaxaca.

 Most day hikes entail walking from three to eight miles.
 The “trail” may be a city street, a country road, a short-cut across a farm field or a footpath winding through the woods or across a mountainside.
 The day’s outing may last anywhere from four to ten hours, depending on how far afield the group travels.

 Every hike participant should be well aware of his or her physical abilities or limitations and informed about the nature and difficulty of each hike.
 There are very detailed trail descriptions posted on the HIKES page of this web site to enable hikers to make wise choices as to which outings are suitable for them.
 Given the high elevation and intense sunshine in Oaxaca, hikers should use sunscreen and lip balm.
 Hats and parasols are a good idea, too.
 Many people like to use hiking poles or a walking stick.
 All hikes can be accomplished in hiking boots or tennis shoes as long as the footwear has a pronounced waffle sole for good grip.
-Naturally, each person should carry an ample supply of water and perhaps some energy bars or snack food.
+Naturally, each person should carry and drink an ample supply of water and perhaps some energy bars or snack food.

 The hiking group always takes a lunch break.
 Our preference is to stop for a meal at a local restaurant along the route, thus supporting the local economy.
 However, on many hikes there are no comedores nearby, so participants must pack a sack lunch.
 Sack lunches are always an option for those who have special dietary needs or simply prefer to carry their food with them.